zzfcharlie/PCNNPRS/README.md

 Download a local copy of PCNNPRS:
 ```
 git clone https://github.com/zzfcharlie/PCNNPRS.git
+cd PCNNPRS
 ```
 ### Dependencies:
 Python: Pytorch-cpu, Scikit-learn, Numpy, Pandas.

-R: bigsnpr, dplyr, data.table, Matrix, doParallel, recticulate, and all of their dependencies.
+R: bigsnpr, dplyr, data.table, Matrix, doParallel, reticulate, and all of their dependencies.

 ## An example to train PCNN model and make prediction on target data.